 What is fire cider?

 Fire Cider is an herbal remedy developed by renowned herbalist Rosemary Gladstar in the late 1970s.
 People take it in winter months to support the immune system at the onset of a cold, to soothe the sniffles, and as a warming tonic.

 Made with common ingredients that you can find at just about any grocery store, fire cider is both easy to make and affordable.
 Further, due to its reliance on highly accessible ingredients like ginger, onion, garlic, and vinegar, fire cider is one of the easiest herbal remedies you can make.

 Strictly speaking, fire cider is an oxymel - or an herbal remedy that includes both vinegar and honey.
 Oxymels have been used for thousands of years, and they originate in ancient Persia and Greece.

 Herbal vinegars and oxymels have been popular for years among herbalists, including herbal combinations that include onion, garlic, and hot peppers like cayenne.
 In the late 1970s, Rosemary Gladstar developed this particular remedy and named it Fire Cider (1).
-Her original recipe includes equal parts horseradish, ginger, onion, and garlic with small amount of dried cayenne pepper.
+Her original recipe includes equal parts horseradish, ginger, onion, and garlic with a small amount of dried cayenne pepper.

 Since that time, Fire Cider's popularity as a folk remedy skyrocketed.
-And now the once obscure remedy cherished by herbalists has found mainstream popularity.
+And now the once-obscure remedy cherished by herbalists has found mainstream popularity.
 Accordingly, you'll find many variations of Gladstar's original recipe.

 What is fire cider used for?